Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Learning more about how credit score changes work is helpful if raising your score is one of your financial goals.

-Why do credit scores change?
+Why do credit scores update?

 Here are some of the most common reasons for a credit score change.